-This file includes the parameters last_updated and last_id both set to 0.
-If you would like to test other values for these fields, you can change those values within the file.
+This file supports the parameters last-updated and last-id both default to 0.
+If you would like to test other values for these fields, you can provide these as parameters when running the script, see below for more details.

 To run the file: